research-software-directory/research-software-directory/docs/entering-data.md

 for example when you add a pre-existing ``Mention`` to a ``Software`` and press ``Save``, the corresponding database collection is updated immediately but the data needed for populating the product page template is collected at intervals.
-Again, refer to the schedule at [https://research-software.nl/schedule](https://research-software.nl/schedule) and look for the ``python app.py resolve`` task.
+Refer to the schedule at [https://research-software.nl/schedule](https://research-software.nl/schedule) and look for the ``python app.py resolve`` task.

-If your change involves an external data source, e.g. you have new commits on GitHub, or a new release on Zenodo, you will only see the resulting data show up in the Research Software Directory after the corresponding data is harvested.
+If your change involves an external data source, e.g. you have new commits on GitHub, a new release on Zenodo, or you've added an entry to Zotero, you will only see the resulting data show up in the Research Software Directory after the corresponding data is harvested.
 Check [https://research-software.nl/schedule](https://research-software.nl/schedule) and look for the ``python app.py harvest commits`` and ``python app.py harvest citations``